County General Information

 - County Overview

 Mandera County is one of the 47 counties in Kenya that was established in March 2013 following the promulgation of the Constitution of Kenya, 2010.
 It measures about 25,991 km2 and is located at the extreme end of North Eastern Kenya, bordering Somalia and Ethiopia.
-According to the Kenya census 2009, the county had an estimated population of 1,025,756 persons with 125,497 households and a density of 39 persons per km2.
-The population was projected to be 1,399,503 and 1,699,437 in 2017and 2022 respectively, with a corresponding density of 50 and 64 persons per km2.
+According to the 2009 population census, the county had an estimated population of 1,025,756 persons with 125,497 households and a density of 39 persons per km2.
+The population was projected to be 1,399,503 and 1,699,437 in 2017 and 2022 respectively, with a corresponding density of 50 and 64 persons per km2.

-The main economic activity in Mandera County is pastoralism, contributing approximately to 72% of the total household income.
+The main economic activity in Mandera County is pastoralism, contributing approximately to 72 percent of the total household income.
 Cross-border trade, artisanal mining, beekeeping and irrigation-aided agriculture are the other viable ventures.
 Beekeeping is gaining popularity in most parts of the county, while irrigated subsistence agriculture is practiced along the Daua River.
-The common breeds of livestock reared in this county are goats, cattle, camels, sheep, donkeys and chickens.
+The common breeds of livestock reared in Mandera County are goats, cattle, camels, sheep, donkeys and chickens.

 - Position and Size